philipstringer/Kaggle-Project-Springleaf/README.md

 ## Overview

 * The task is to to be able to predict whether or not a potential customer will respond to direct mail offer.
-Springleaf claims to provide a service to by providing them with reasonable personal and auto loans to help "take control of their lives".
+Springleaf claims to provide a service to individuals by providing them with reasonable personal and auto loans to help "take control of their lives".
 By scowering through anonymized data we plan to create a machine learning algorithm to make predictions to find potential clients.

 * The dataset for this project is extremely large so I took a sample of 1000 random correspondents.
 In order to keep bias at a minimum I decided to take 500 random samples of target value equaling 1 and another random 500 samples of target value equaling 0.
-This helped a lot when training, even though this may not be best technique it still showed better results than picking 1000 random samples.
-After balancing this data must be cleaned before doing anything.
+This helped a lot when training, even though this may not be best technique for balancing it still showed better results than picking 1000 random samples.
+After balancing, this data must be cleaned before doing anything.
 Once cleaned and unwanted variables are out of the way, training begins.
 The performance is measured using accuracy, roc-auc, and printed percentages.

 *  Highest accuracy I could acheive was 71% with a roc-auc of 0.76.
 It could be better...